igarrison/chef-cookbooks/teampass/README.md

 * For LDAP, PHP extension “LDAP” enabled
 * chef-vault is used by this cookbook for ssl certificate management
 * mod-ssl and mod-rewrite apache2 modules if SSL is used
+* rsync and an rsyncd role:backup-server if "[teampass::backup]" recipe is used

 Platform
 --------